 How to Spot Work From Home Scams

 The internet is a massive place where anyone can create, share, and work together.
 Because of the immensity of the web, there are a lot of scammers looking to take advantage of you.
-Unfortunately, there are multiple ways that people scam via the internet.
+Unfortunately, not all online jobs are legit.
+You need to vet the online job to ensure it not only is real and will payout but allows you to make money online legally.

 Only respond to official emails or phone calls.
 Be careful with the information you give out.
 Some background checks will require first and last names, but they should not need your social security number.
 Having an adult look for jobs with you will help you avoid scammers.
 A second pair of eyes, usually with more experience, makes the online work search easier.